 Assessing digital maturity: What can you do to become a digital champion?

-In our recent webinar poll, we discovered that an only 50 percent of participants had a general direction for their digital strategy, and an alarming zero percent had a crystal clear strategy that included goals, metrics, a roadmap, responsibilities, and budgets.
+In one of our webinar polls, we discovered that an only 50 percent of participants had a general direction for their digital strategy, and an alarming zero percent had a crystal clear strategy that included goals, metrics, a roadmap, responsibilities, and budgets.
 It is safe to say that there is still a lot of work to be done.